TheLokj/WizardEye/README.md

 For `filter`, `-r` must be the reference identifier already present in your WizardEye database (for example `hg19`), and `-d/--db-root` is mandatory.

 By default, WizardEye considers all reads that can be aligned to the reference.
-However, if you want to only consider reads that can be aligned with a single position in the reference, specify the `--only-unique` parameter to be more restrictive.
+However, if you want to only consider reads that can be aligned with a single position in the reference (`MAPQ>0`, no `XA` tag), specify the `--only-unique`.

 You can also filter out reads based on specific tracks: